tobias-weiss-ai-xr/opendesk-edu/docs/debugging.md

 # Enable debugging

-Set `debug.enable` to `true` in [`debug.yaml`](../helmfile/environments/default/debug.yaml) to set the component's loglevel to debug and it get some features like:
+Set `debug.enable` to `true` in [`debug.yaml`](../helmfile/environments/default/debug.yaml) to set the component's log level to debug and it get some features like:
 - The `/admin` console is routed for Keycloak.
-- An ingress for `http://minio-console.<your_domain>` is configured. and set the loglevel for components to "Debug".
+- An ingress for `http://minio-console.<your_domain>` is configured. and set the log level for components to "Debug".

 **Note:** All containers should write their log output to STDOUT, if you find (valuable) logs inside a container, please let us know!